WSG23/yosai_intel_dashboard_fresh/docs/secret_management.md

 `YOSAI_ENV=production` the configuration validation step will also refuse to start if `DB_PASSWORD` is missing.

+### Environment-specific Injection

+Configuration files, tests and helper scripts reference secrets using `vault:` or `aws-secrets:` URIs.
+During deployment the active `YOSAI_ENV` determines which values are injected, keeping raw secrets out of version control while still allowing each environment to load its own credentials.

 ## Secure Factory Integration

 The configuration factory (`create_config_manager`) uses the